Rauisuchians fed on vegetarian dinosaurs according to Wits student Rick Tolchard.

-The fossils studied by Tolchard include teeth, pieces of jaws, hind limbs and body armor, all of which are can be described as parts of rauisuchians.
+The fossils studied by Tolchard include teeth, pieces of jaws, hind limbs, and body armor, all of which can be described as parts of rauisuchians.

 The study, published online in the Journal of African Earth Sciences last week, shows that the rauisuchians were some of the latest-surviving members of their group, and that when they were alive, they were thriving close to the Antarctic Circle – the theoretical limit for their physiology.

 “In the Triassic period, rauisuchians were widespread and their fossils are known from all continents except Antarctica,” adds Tolchard.
 “They went extinct about 200 million years ago, paving the way for dinosaurs to become the dominant large land animals.”

 “Rick’s study demonstrates the value of re-examining old specimens, and now we finally know what was preying on all those herbivorous dinosaurs!” says Professor Jonah Choiniere, Rick’s advisor and Professor of Comparative Palaeobiology at the Wits Evolutionary Studies Institute.

 Tolchard studied fossils from collections based at the University of the Witwatersrand, the Iziko South African Museum, and the National Museum in Bloemfontein.
 He was joined in the research by an international team, including researchers from the USA, Argentina, and the UK.